Soft-Contact/resto/specs/resto_json_api.md

 ### listCustomers

 For listing customers available to the given API Key.
-If several Restolution clients share the same API Key, customers from all clients will be listed as long as any customer with same number is identical between clients.
-If ambiguous customers are found, the method will fail with an error message.
+If several Restolution clients share the same API Key, customers from all clients will be listed.
+Customers with same number will be listed as separate objects.

 See also [Customer](#customer).

 parameters:

-* ``restaurantIDs`` - array of Restaurant IDs whose active customers to include
+* ``restaurantIDs`` - array of Restaurant IDs whose customers to include
+* ``businessUnitUUIDs`` - array containing business unit UUIDs whose customers to include, overrides parameter restaurantIDs
 * ``customerNumbers`` - array of customer numbers to include
+* ``customerUUIDs`` - array of customer UUIDs to include, overrides parameter customerNumbers
 * ``includeContact`` - flag to indicate whether customer contact information should be included
+* ``activeOnly`` - flag to indicate whether only active customers should be included
+* ``modifiedSince`` - include only customers modified since this timestamp

 response: